Related ToolsChatgpt

 3. Large Document Analysis

-With 400K tokens via API (vs 128K for GPT-4o), GPT-5 can process entire codebases or research papers in a single context window.
+With 400K tokens via API (vs 128K for GPT-4o) according to OpenAI’s model documentation, GPT-5 can process entire codebases or research papers in a single context window.
 This matters when you’re analyzing relationships across a large corpus of text.
+For other long-context options, see our ChatGPT vs Claude comparison.

 Best for: